TYPE DESIGN INFORMATION PAGE last updated on Fri Jan 24 21:43:29 EST 2020

 David Jonathan Ross

-DJR Type (Deerfield, MA, and before that Los Angeles, CA, and before that, Lowell, MA) stands for David Jonathan Ross Type.
+DJR Type (Conway, MA, and before that, Deerfield, MA, and before that Los Angeles, CA, and before that, Lowell, MA) stands for David Jonathan Ross Type.
 Originally from Los Angeles, he was a student at Hampshire College in Amherst, MA, where he studied information design and typographic tradition.
-After graduation, he joined Font Bureau as a junior designer and was assisting with custom projects and expanding Font Bureau's retail library.
+In 2007, he joined Font Bureau as a junior designer and was assisting with custom projects and expanding Font Bureau's retail library.
 Soon after that, het set up DJR Type.
-In 2016, he joined Type Network and pulled all his typefaces from MyFonts.
-His typefaces:
+In 2016, DJR Type joined Type Network and pulled all his typefaces from MyFonts.
+He also runs Font of the Month Club.

 Envy Technologies Ltd